spacemeshos/testnet-guide/guide/status.md

 - Join the conversation in our [Testnet chat channel](https://gitter.im/spacemesh-os/testnet)
 - Get answers and ask questions in our [Testnet community forum](https://community.spacemesh.io)
 - Follow [Spacemesh on Twitter](https://twitter.com/teamspacemesh)
-- Learn about Spacemesh on Spacemesh.io
+- Learn more about Spacemesh on [Spacemesh.io](https://spacemesh.io)